EnricoMagliano/computational-intelligence/lab3/README.md

 </p>
 <h4>Results</h4>
 <p>
-Depsite I think this is not a bad idea, the results are really bad this agent is little better than pure random strategy, but worse than all the others.</br>
+Depsite I think this is not a bad idea, the results are really bad, this agent is little better than pure random strategy, but worse than all the others.</br>
 I would really appreciate if someone could improve it.
 </p>